Multiple Testing for Neuroimaging via Hidden Markov Random Field

 The article is organized as follows.
-In Section 2, we introduce the HMRF model, Ising model in particular, for 3D image data.
-We provide the GEM algorithm for the HMRF parameter estimation and the implementation of the HMRF LIS-based data-driven procedures in Section 3.
-In Section 4, we conduct extensive simulation studies to compare the LIS-based procedures with conventional FDR methods.
-In Section 5, we apply the PLIS procedure to the ADNI FDG-PET image data, which finds more signals than the conventional methods.
+In Section 2, we introduce the HMRF model, i.e., the hidden Ising model, for 3D imaging data.
+We provide the GEM algorithm for the HMRF parameter estimation and the implementation of the HMRF-LIS-based data-driven procedures in Section 3.
+In Section 4, we conduct extensive simulations to compare the LIS-based procedures with conventional FDR methods.
+In Section 5, we apply the PLIS procedure to the $^{18}\mbox{F}$-Fluorodeoxyglucose PET (FDG-PET) image data of the Alzheimer's Disease Neuroimaging Initiative (ADNI), which finds more signals than conventional methods.

-\section{A HIDDEN MARKOV RANDOM FIELD MODEL}
+\section{A Hidden Markov Random Field Model}